dathanb/links/README.md

 # Collections

 * [Awesome Falsehoods](https://github.com/kdeldycke/awesome-falsehood) is a curated collection of lists of falsehoods that programmers believe.
 It's very informative.
+* [Awesome CRDT](https://github.com/alangibson/awesome-crdt) is a curated collection of articles, papers, blog posts, tutorials, and libraries about CRDTs.

 # Free Stuff